radicle-dev/heartwood/radicle-cli/examples/rad-node.md

 ✓ Follow policy updated for z6Mkt67GdsW7715MEfRuP4pSZxJRJh6kj6Y48WRqVv4N1tRk (Bob)
 ```

-Now, when we use the `rad node seeding` command we will see
+Now, when we use the `rad seed` command we will see
 information for repositories that we seed -- in this case a
 repository that was already created:

 ```
-$ rad node seeding ╭───────────────────────────────────────────────────────╮
+$ rad seed
+╭───────────────────────────────────────────────────────╮
 │ RID                                 Scope      Policy │
 ├───────────────────────────────────────────────────────┤